georkara/Chargym-Charging-Station/README.md

 # Citation
 If you find this useful for your research, please use the following:
 ```
-Chargym: An EV Charging Station Model Library for Controller Benchmarking
+Chargym: An EV Charging Station Model for Controller Benchmarking

 ```